greenerw0rld/weatherator/generator/README.md

 We need you to find a way of creating a mechanism to convert the linear motion from the capsule to as much electricity as possible.

 #### Anything else that could help
 If I didn't mention your field and you think you'd mightbe able to help.
 As said, this is a community project.
-Publicity is also very important, so feel free to publicise this.
+Publicity is also very important, so feel free to publicise this project.